 Image credit: NASA/ JPL-Caltech/ UCLA/ MPS/ DLR/ IDA

-This image is located in Vesta’s Bellicia quadrangle and the center of the image is 47.0 degrees north latitude, 37.6 degrees east longitude.
-NASA’s Dawn spacecraft obtained this image with its framing camera on Nov.
-19, 2011.
+This image is located in Vesta’s Floronia quadrangle, in Vesta’s northern hemisphere.
+NASA’s Dawn spacecraft obtained this image with its framing camera on Sept.
+30, 2011.
 This image was taken through the camera’s clear filter.
-The distance to the surface of Vesta is 272 kilometers (169 miles) and the image has a resolution of about 25 meters (82 feet) per pixel.
-This image was acquired during the transfer to LAMO (low-altitude mapping orbit) phase of the mission.
+The distance to the surface of Vesta is 700 kilometers (435 miles) and the image has a resolution of about 62 meters (203 feet) per pixel.
+This image was acquired during the HAMO (high-altitude mapping orbit) phase of the mission.

 The Dawn mission to Vesta and Ceres is managed by NASA’s Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, for NASA’s Science Mission Directorate, Washington D.C.
 UCLA is responsible for overall Dawn mission science.
 The Dawn framing cameras have been developed and built under the leadership of the Max Planck Institute for Solar System Research, Katlenburg-Lindau, Germany, with significant contributions by DLR German Aerospace Center, Institute of Planetary Research, Berlin, and in coordination with the Institute of Computer and Communication Network Engineering, Braunschweig.
 The Framing Camera project is funded by the Max Planck Society, DLR, and NASA/JPL.